dormant-chicken/sortty/README.md

 Since only the name of the program is run, and there are no arguments, these are the defaults:

-[--fancy or -f] is 0 (false), meaning the program will use a '#' character for the bars instead of a fancy bar
+[--fancy or -f] is not used by default, meaning the program will use a '#' character for the bars instead of a fancy bar

 [--bar_size or -b] is 2, meaning the program will display the bars with a width of 2 terminal characters